Springer Science owners near deal with BC Partners - sources

 BC Partners, Springer Science and its owners all declined to comment.

 Springer Science+Business Media publishes 2,200 English-language journals and more than 8,000 new book titles every year across five main fields that include science, business, and transport.
-Its main competitor is Anglo-Dutch publisher Reed Elsevier.
+Its main competitor is Anglo-Dutch publisher Reed Elsevier (REL.L).

 The company announced plans last week to sell new shares worth 760 million euros in a public offer to cut debt, plus a possible further 380 million euros worth of existing shares.
 That plan could be cancelled if an outright sale is agreed.